 Thai Airways to undergo reform under Thailand’s bankruptcy law

-Chakkrit Parapuntakul, Second Vice Chairman and Acting President, Thai Airways International Public Company Limited, had revealed in a press release posted on Tuesday 19 May 2020 that the Thai Cabinet has approved the airline’s reform plan.
+Chakkrit Parapuntakul, Second Vice Chairman and Acting President, Thai Airways International Public Company Limited, had revealed in a press release the Thai Cabinet’s approval of the airline’s reform plan.

 The debt restructuring will be implemented through the business reorganisation chapter under the auspices of the Central Bankruptcy Court of Thailand and the Bankruptcy Act.

 Although Thai Airways’ reform plan will be implemented and exercised through the business reorganisation chapter as per the country’s bankruptcy law, the entity ‘will not be dissolved or go into liquidation or to be declared bankrupt’, he added.

 On the contrary, he noted that the business reorganisation chapter will enable the airline group to reach its reform plan’s objectives even more effectively step by step as required by the law, which provides equitable protection to all relevant stakeholders.

 Thailand government to reduce shareholding in Thai Airways

 This was endorsed by Thailand’s Prime Minister Prayuth Chan-ocha, who told reporters during a press conference that ‘the government has reviewed all dimensions’ and has ‘decided to petition for restructuring and not let Thai Airways go bankrupt’.

 Mr Chan-ocha also revealed that the Cabinet has agreed to the government reducing its stake in Thai Airways from the current 51% to under 50%, effectively ending the airline’s status as a state-enterprise.

 ‘Thai Airways will be protected by the courts ... and a professional will be appointed to oversee the restructuring,’ he further stated, adding that the airline will be able to continue operations with jobs kept intact.